ydb-platform/ydb-php-sdk/README.md

 # Usage

-You should initialize a session from the Table service to start querying.
+You should initialize a session from the Table service to start querying with retry.

 ```php
 <?php